RKNF404/chromium-hardening-guide/README.md

 \
 \
 If you no longer wish to use the wrapper, simply run the `chromewrapperRegCleaner.reg` registry file.
 It will delete all instances where chromewrapper is a handler.
 You can also deselect it as the default browser in the settings to retain the functionality for later.

-## MacOS

-I am aware there is a method to persist flags, I am not aware of how to do it nor do I have a way to test it.

 ## Android